HanaHy/OpenGL-Work/Line-Creation/README.txt

-This program employs the Bresemham line drawing algorithm using OpenGL.
+This program employs the Bresenham line drawing algorithm using OpenGL.
 Does not use built-in line drawing functionality (uses setPoint instead).
 Covers all slope cases!
+My first ever OpenGL project.